tobyweston/blog/source/_posts/2009-10-31-performance-monitoring-part-1.markdown

 ## Implementing

 There's plenty of ways to get statistics out of your application.
-Instrumenting the code at key points through decoration is a good option.
+Instrumenting the code at key points using [decoration](http://en.wikipedia.org/wiki/Composite_pattern) is a good option.
 Using something like AspectJ is another option and both free your code from any clutter that would otherwise pollute and distract from your classes real responsibilities.
 Logging is a good example of instrumentation polluting things.
 Typically, the act of logging has nothing to do with the role of the class doing the logging.

 The instrumenting code will likely be modifying objects in memory that collect and manipulate the raw data.
 You'll almost certainly want to make sure this memory object is thread safe and performant, it should be light weight and non-obtrusive.